Skip to main content

 import { Button, Card, Text } from '@/components'

-import { useAuthStore } from '@/stores/authStore'
+import { useSubscriptionStore } from '@/stores/subscriptionStore'

-const { user, signIn, signOut } = useAuthStore()
+const { isPro, checkEntitlement } = useSubscriptionStore()

 Service clients for Supabase, RevenueCat, PostHog, etc. Automatically uses mocks when API keys are missing.